chidiwilliams/chidiwilliams.com/content/post/a-static-type-checker-for-b-minor.md

 ## Maps and arrays

-B-Minor supports maps and arrays, which may be declared, accessed, and updated as follows:
+B-Minor supports maps and arrays, which may be declared, accessed, and updated as:

 ```text
 m: map string integer = { "hello": 5, "goodbye": 10 };